-With great shame I write to ask for meditation guidance on controlling my temper when it comes to the kids pushing my buttons, e.g. whining and whinging.
+With great shame, I write to ask for meditation guidance on controlling my temper when it comes to the kids pushing my buttons with whining.
 I usually flip when I’m tired and stressed with work.
 I end up shouting at the children, and of course regretting it.
-I do apologize to them, but explain what the whinging/whining does to my head and body—my chest tightens and I want to scream and run away.
+I apologize to them and explain what the whining does to my head and body—my chest tightens and I want to scream and run away.
 I once flipped when woken several times during the night because one child could not get back to sleep.
 It’s horrible for everyone when I turn into this nasty person.
 To be honest, being a parent, for which we get no training, has brought out the worst in me.
 I’m currently researching anger management classes or counseling in my local area.
 The children are seven-and-a-half and almost six years old.
 It upsets me to think of the emotional damage I am causing them.
 I regularly remind them not to be like me, they can be different.

 Most of all, though, be kind to yourself in the meantime.
 Being a parent is hard; it is understandable that we sometimes react.
 The important thing is that our intention is to do the very best for our children and to make sure that they know that.